Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 Lists all VM extension policies within a specific zone for a project.
 */
 await gapi.client.compute.zoneVmExtensionPolicies.list({ project: "project", zone: "zone",  });

 /*
-Lists all VM extensions within a specific zone for a project.
-This is a read-only API.
-*/
-await gapi.client.compute.zoneVmExtensionPolicies.listVmExtensions({ project: "project", zone: "zone",  });

-/*
 Modifies an existing zone VM extension policy.